TezosTaqueria/taqueria-github-action/README.md

 ### `sandbox_name`

 The name of the Flextesa sandbox to use.
 A sandbox will only be created if this input is specified.
+When running the sandbox, the action will automatically change the value of `rpcUrl` for the sandbox in `config.json`.
+This is to enable origination to the local sandbox in CI.

 ### `compile_command`